AndreMikulec/base/readme.md

 ```
 DEBUGFLAG=-ggdb3 -Og
 ```
+### make: Warning: File '. . . /etc/i386/Makeconf' has modification time zzzzz s in the future

 Note: after the installation of R, upon a package install from source, that contains a source file in the sub-folder `\src`, the following message may occur:
 ```
 make: Warning: File '. . . /etc/i386/Makeconf' has modification time zzzzz s in the future
 ```
 The reason for this message is the following.
 Early in the Appveyor build job, the time zone was changed to UTC.
-After the time zone change, the file Makeconf was modified.
+After the time zone change, the file Makeconf was modified ( above by 'sed').
 The time zone is not stored in OS metadata about a file.
 This message can be ignored.
 This message will *no longer display* in zzzzz/3600 hours.

+### -march/-mtune in the Version Nickname

 In the
 https://github.com/AndreMikulec/base/blob/master/scripts/build.bat file